 I think optimizing the loading speed for Google Fonts is very important for both users and search engines.
 And you should do it now.
 Feel free to discuss this with us on the Facebook group, or leave a comment below.

-In 2020, there have been massive changes in the game called SEO.
+There have been massive changes in the game called SEO.
 Some hit some webmasters pretty badly while boosting others, resulting in some massive shifts in SERPs.

 And while there still are some who use illicit techniques to boost their ranking, slowly but surely, white hat SEO tactics and methods are becoming the safest investment for both short and long-term growth.